Maud Gonne: Irish republican activism

 She worked with the Irish White Cross for the relief of victims of violence.
-Gonne MacBride moved in upper-class circles.
+Gonne moved in upper-class circles.
 Lord French's sister, Mrs Charlotte Despard was a famous suffragist, who was already a Sinn Feiner when she arrived in Dublin in 1920.
 She naturally accompanied Gonne on a tour of County Cork, seat of the most fervent revolutionary activity.
 Cork was under a Martial Law Area (MLA) prohibited to Irishmen and women outside the zone but the Viceroy's sister had a pass.